 On September 22nd 2017 the final presentation "I want a real house" took place at Werkstatt der Kulturen in Berlin.

-The project is managed jointly by Prof. Dr. Anne Wihstutz (INIB/ehb) and Petra Wagner (ISTA/INA Berlin gGmbH).
+The project was managed jointly by Prof. Dr. Anne Wihstutz (INIB/ehb) and Petra Wagner (ISTA/INA Berlin gGmbH).

 Seyran Bostancı, Sarah Fichtner, Thi Huyen Trang Le, Hannah Rosenfeld, Evelyn Schulz-Algie, Penelope Scott, Sonja Stegmaier (until 9/2016), Trần, Hoa Mai, Clara Zimmer (since 12/2016).

-The project is supported by a scientific advisory committee consisting of experts.
+The project was supported by a scientific advisory committee consisting of experts.